IMS-TEAM-1/logbook/Didrik logbooks/logbook.md

 ## standup 12042022

 Many had not yet started working on the project this week and instead focused on thesis work as a deadline is coming up.
 I had tried to add the database implemented using knex and bookshelf within a docker-container but did not succeed during this day.
 On wednesday I went on a trip and could not work on the project during this week.

 # week 4

+hours worked: 20

 ## sprint planning 19042022